UN official hopes exchange of letters can help advance Israeli-Palestinian dialogue

 The head of OCHA in the occupied Palestinian territory, Ramesh Rajasingham, pointed out that more than 1,500 Palestinians have lost their homes as a result of demolitions and evictions since the beginning of this year.
 Forced evictions and demolitions cause “extensive human suffering, increase humanitarian needs and vulnerability,” he noted.

-Document Type: Briefing, Council Briefing, French text, UN news item
+Document Type: Briefing, French text, Security Council Briefing, UN news item

 Document Sources: Department of Political Affairs (DPA), Department of Public Information (DPI), Office for the Coordination of Humanitarian Affairs (OCHA), Security Council, United Nations News Service, United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA)